oleg-shilo/sublime-codemap/README.md

 # Sublime CodeMap

-A plugin for displaying the code map (code structure tree) in the [Sublime Text](http://sublimetext.com "Sublime Text") editor.
+A plugin for displaying the code map (code structure tree) in the [Sublime Text 3](http://sublimetext.com "Sublime Text") editor.

 This plugin is a port of [PyMap](https://marketplace.visualstudio.com/items?itemName=OlegShilo.PyMap) Visual Studio extension.

 Plugin currently supports building the code tree for Python.
 Support for C# is in the pipeline.
 The design of plugin allows integration of the user defined _tree building_ algorithm for other languages.
 The _custom syntax_ integration infrastructure and and samples will  be available in the next release.

 ## Installation

+Note the plugin was developed and tested against ST3 but not ST2.

 *__Package Control__*